apache/drill/_docs/connect-a-data-source/plugins/110-s3-storage-plugin.md

 **Note:** When you rename the file, Hadoop support breaks if `$HADOOP_HOME` was in the path because Drill pulls in the Drill core-site.xml file instead of the Hadoop core-site.xml file.
 In this situation, make the changes in the Hadoop core-site.xml file.
 Do not create a core-site.xml file for Drill.

-**Configuring Access Keys in the S3 Storage Plugin**

-If you choose to configure the access keys in the S3 plugin, include the access keys and the endpoint in the S3 storage plugin configuration, as shown in the following example:

-         "connection": "s3a://<bucket-name>/",
-         "config": {
-           "fs.s3a.access.key": "<key>",
-           "fs.s3a.secret.key": "<key>",
-           "fs.s3a.endpoint": "s3.us-west-1.amazonaws.com"
-         },

-**Note:** General instructions for configuring the S3 storage plugin are provided in the next section of this document.

-###Configuring the S3 Storage Plugin
+## Configuring the S3 Storage Plugin

 The Storage page in the Drill Web UI provides an S3 storage plugin that you configure to connect Drill to the S3 distributed file system registered in core-site.xml.
+If you did not define your AWS credentials in the core-site.xml file, you can define them in the storage plugin configuration.

-Once configured, you can query the files stored in S3.
-To configure the S3 storage plugin, log in to the Drill Web UI and then update the S3 configuration, as described in the following steps:
+To configure the S3 storage plugin, log in to the Drill Web UI and then update the S3 configuration with the bucket name, as described in the following steps:

 1- To access the Drill Web UI, enter the following URL in the address bar of your web browser: